goodeggs/bites/README.md

 Check it out at `http://localhost:8000/your-post-slug` or just `grunt open:preview`.
 It'll regenerate when you change the source files.

-When it looks about right
+When it looks right commit and push your post:

+    > git add .
+    > git ci -m "Yay.
+I wrote a post."
+    > git push

+And then stage and release:

     > grunt stage
-    > cd release && git diff

-If that checks out

     > grunt release